Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] cannot read property expandable of undefined when you click guard passes or guard pass attempts
 - [x] Alphabetical order not happening for moves that don't score points
 - [x] Dropdown menu for new-move isn't in front
 - [x] Deal with subcategory for submissions in move-name adding